iamvishno/Laptop-Price-Prediction/README.md

 📊 Results

 The model achieved an R² score of 0.87 on the test dataset, indicating a strong predictive performance.
-Below are some visualizations from the EDA:

 🙏 Acknowledgments